sreesanjeevkg/Fetch_DE_Intern_Take_Home/README.md

 - OLAP data processing with the ability to transform and aggregate data.
 - Writing processed data to another Kafka topic for further analysis.
 - Centralized Kafka configuration management.
-- Added fields to find the region where the user logins the most and the time period in which they login the most
+- Added fields to find the region where the user logins the most and the time period in which they login the most.
+- Converted Unix timestamp to human readable format.

 ## Prerequisites

-Before running this project, ensure that you have the following prerequisite installed and configured:
+Ensure that you have the following prerequisite installed and configured:

 - git
 - docker